aziflaj/aziflaj.github.io/src/data/blog/2025-08-18-notes-ui-deadlocks-overengineering.md

 I'm not much of a front-end developer; I prefer to address myself as a Craftsman of Software Solutions (CSS for short, no relation to CSS) and when people can't figure out my interfaces, it's obviously their fault.
 But my lack of web development know-how doesn't translate to a lack of vision: I know how a workflow should look like.

 Instead of losing time and putting too much effort in researching JS libraries, learning how Vite works (I guess Webpack is not a thing anymore), picking between TypeScript ~~compilers~~ transpilers written in Rust and whatnot, I hacked together a frontend fast enough to demo, ugly enough to make it obvious it’s still early.
-The result is a work of art that mostly works, supervised by yours truly and artfully crafted by a language model that adds more bugs than it fixes, but it works.
+The result is a work of art that mostly works, crafted with the help of a language model that adds as many bugs as it fixes.

 I am using [dagre](https://github.com/dagrejs/dagre) to calculate the positioning of the workflow graph nodes, and React Flow to make said nodes look useful.
 Each node represents a step of the workflow, with loading indicators to show progress, green and red colors to show successful/failure states, and when clicked, you are taken to a view which shows you the logs of the step you just clicked.
 These logs are polled in Near Real Time, because WebSockets are an overkill sometimes.